Gummi/jackrabbit-orient/README.md

 this is a more or less experimental persistence manager for jackrabbit. it can be run with the included jackrabbit performance tests.

+it does not yet pass all of the jcr compliance tests. but most of them :)

 instead of storing the nodes in serialized form, as normal jackrabbit pms do, it utilizes the hybrid-schema feature of orientdb to store the nodes in a human readable form to the database